ckurau/naive-mean-reversion/README-nmr.md

 ---

-## V7.4 Strategy Rules
+## V7.5 Strategy Rules

 All V47 and Idea G rules apply unchanged.
-V7.4 adds three new overlays on top of V7.3.
+V7.5 adds four new overlays on top of V7.4.

 ### MR Rules (V47, unchanged)